 Home Visiting Services

-The Healthy Families TIP Program
+Healthy Families TIP Program

-The Parents As Teachers Program (PAT)
+Parents As Teachers (PAT) Program

-1. Increase parent knowledge of early childhood
+1. Increase parent knowledge of early childhood development and improve parenting practices

 2. Provide early detection of developmental delays and health issues